The Hidden Symptoms of Grief

 Sleep disturbances or insomnia

 Sleep disturbances or insomnia are one of the most common symptoms of grief, especially for those experiencing this loss for the first time.
 If your loved one is struggling with sleep, it might be because they are having trouble accepting what has happened to them and don’t know where to turn for help.
 It can also be caused by some of the physical effects of grief like increased blood pressure, which causes increased stress on our bodies and makes it difficult to sleep.
+Create a calming bedtime routine with dim lights or soothing sounds, and consult your doctor if it persists.

 Feeling overwhelmed or trapped by the situation

 This can come in many forms – whether it’s a feeling like there is no way out, fear that you will never be happy again, or an overwhelming sense that everything has changed just because something has ended.
 The loss can suddenly feel like too much to bear and cause a person to withdraw from their normal routine, friends, or family.
+Break the cycle with small steps: a short walk, a favorite meal, or a call to your hospice support team.

 Irritability, anger, and intense, exaggerated emotions

 When someone spends so much of their energy trying to just feel “normal” again after a loss, they can quickly start to feel burnt out and exhausted.
 This can lead to mood swings and trouble keeping emotions in balance.
+Be patient with yourself—exercise or deep breathing can help release that tension.

 Feelings of guilt

 It can be easy to slip deep into feelings of guilt or even shame as part of the grief process.
 Perhaps you feel like you could or should have done more for your loved one who passed.
 Perhaps it is regret over things that were said or left unsaid.
 Perhaps it was never getting to resolve some important issues between the two of you.
+Reflect on your love for the person, and consider writing them a letter to process unresolved feelings.

 Physical aches and pains

 Headaches, muscle soreness, feelings of tension, difficulty breathing, and more can all be physical symptoms associated with grief.
+Gentle stretching, hydration, or a warm bath can ease discomfort; see a healthcare provider if it worsens.

 Who am I?

 Individuals who spent many years in a close relationship with their lost one may have a bit of an “identity crisis.”
 They may not know how to think, feel, or act.
 They may have spent years thinking about what was best for the other person, while never stopping to think about their own needs or desires.
 This can lead to feelings of anxiety, fear of being selfish, or not knowing what to do with their life.
+Explore this through small, personal choices—what do you enjoy?—and give yourself time to rediscover yourself.

 Feeling Relief